EnterpriseDB/repmgr/README.md

 Once the cluster is in operation, run `repmgr cluster show` to see the status of the registered primary and standby nodes.
 Any standby can be manually promoted using `repmgr standby promote`.
 Other standby nodes can be told to follow the new master using `repmgr standby follow`.
+We show examples of these commands below.

 Next, for detailed monitoring, you must run `repmgrd` (with the same configuration file) on all your nodes.
 Replication status information is